 Is the startup focusing on horizontal or vertical problem?
-For example, IBM provides a solution that can solve general problems such as data analytics, cloud computing, etc. That is an example of company that tackle for horizontal problem including Deepmind, Amazon, Facebook, Microsoft and Baidu.
-Compared to vertical that are more focusing on specific problem such as Tesla or Uber, they are focusing on transportation problem.
+For example, IBM provides a solution that can solve general problems such as data analytics, cloud computing, etc. That is an example of a company that tackles for horizontal problem including Deepmind, Amazon, Facebook, Microsoft, and Baidu.
+Compared to vertical that are more focusing on a specific problem such as Tesla or Uber, they are focusing on the transportation problem.

-Like us (a Malaysian startup, Soding), we are running AI powered recruitment platform for employers to hire great software developers.
+Like us (a Malaysian startup, Soding), we are running an AI-powered recruitment platform for employers to hire great software developers.
 What makes us unique compared to other competitors (Codility & Hackerrank) that we have our AI technology to analyze technical skills and personality.
-But to be highlighted that our target market are SME and tech based companies which only covered in South East Asia market with potential revenue RM80 mil.
-Currently, our traction are the several of companies and tech candidates that have already registered with us.
+But to be highlighted that our target market is SME and tech-based companies which only covered in the South East Asia market with potential revenue RM80 mil.
+Currently, our traction is the several companies and tech candidates that have already registered with us.
 Our clients are mainly from local, talents are global but we are still doing product market fit until now.

-Like I mention before, most of entrepreneurs with technical background, their perception towards AI must works 100%.
+Like I mentioned before, most the entrepreneurs with technical background, their perception towards AI must work 100%.
 If they use human in AI is a failure and it’s a must to be accurate 100% most of the time.
 All these perceptions are absolutely WRONG.

 Let me tell you about our story.
-Our product does not required to work 100% as long as it can deliver the result and convenience to them.
-Currently, half of the processes that only can be automate because the AI engine part still require a lot of training data to feed for predictive modelling to run efficient and accurate thus gain feedforward feedback between us and clients for product market fit purpose.
-Before this, we joined one of accelerator program.
-One of our mentor curious why he/she can’t see or use the product yet.
-It is because the previous reason force us for not showing the complete product instead of just green terminal in front of him/her.
-Our product consist of three parts which are static code, predictive and personality analysis.
-We used combination of AI frameworks that will be our main state of the art.
-Our predictive modelling still needs human intervention in order to make it right, but not only smart.
-There is requirement of 100% accurate unless high product risk such as healthcare that need a serious attention on it especially when involving human life.
+Our product does not require to work 100% as long as it can deliver the result and convenience to them.
+Currently, half of the processes that only can be automated because the AI engine part still requires a lot of training data to feed for predictive modeling to run efficient and accurate thus gain feedforward-feedback between us and clients for product market fit the purpose.
+Before this, we joined one of the accelerator programs.
+One of our mentor curious about why he/she can’t see or use the product yet.
+It is because the previous reason forces us for not showing the complete product instead of just a green terminal in front of him/her.
+Our product consists of three parts which are static code, predictive and personality analysis.
+We used a combination of AI frameworks that will be our main state of the art.
+Our predictive modeling still needs human intervention in order to make it right, but not only smart.
+There is a requirement of 100% accurate unless high product risk such as healthcare that needs serious attention on it especially when involving human life.
 A tiny mistake can cause serious damage or maybe death.
 One of my audience during an AI event, CEO iflix Malaysia, Azran Osman-Rani asked me, what are the differences between our technology compared to IBM Watson.
 On that time, we used NLTK, one of tech stack focusing on Natural Language Processing to process social media and candidate data for sentiment analysis (only English language).
 I replied to him that our technology during those time just below 80% accuracy based on the collected training data but the answer was not really satisfied him.
-But we do realized during the product market fit period, there are pros and cons if we are using NLTK and IBM Watson technology but I can’t tell more details about it since we are partnered with IBM.
-Maybe one day, I can confront with him to share our finding.
+But we do realize during the product market fit period, there are pros and cons if we are using NLTK and IBM Watson technology but I can’t tell more details about it since we are partnered with IBM.
+Maybe one day, I can confront him to share our finding.

-When we talk about the data, how we can retrieve it to train the AI?
+When did we talk about the data, how we can retrieve it to train the AI?
 It can be in many ways such as existing dataset from database or data crawling using Beautiful Soup or Tweepy.
-But remember, Malaysia has privacy law called PDPA (Personal Data Protection Act 2012) to protect your personal data.
+But remember, Malaysia has a privacy law called PDPA (Personal Data Protection Act 2012) to protect your personal data.
 You need to do some data exploration analysis.
 For instance, identify some features.
 After that, clean the data (outlier fixing and impute missing values).
-It might takes 40% of your time.
-Then use machine learning approach for modelling.
-Finally, evaluate your modelling to determine performance such as accuracy.
-You need to optimize your modelling from time to time in order to make sure that you can get a better result.
+It might take 40% of your time.
+Then use a machine learning approach for modeling.
+Finally, evaluate your modeling to determine performance such as accuracy.
+You need to optimize your modeling from time to time in order to make sure that you can get a better result.

-When dealing with the clients, DON’T ever request any data without completing your modelling and you must test it with your OWN dataset in order to show more value added.
+When dealing with the clients, DON’T ever requests any data without completing your modeling and you must test it with your OWN dataset in order to show more value added.

-In mid 2016, we were surprised by the local startup scandal whereby the tech guy were ditch over by the group of co-founders.
-At the end of the story, that startup business process shaken up when the tech guy step out with his tech.
+In mid-2016, we were surprised by the local startup scandal whereby the tech guy was ditch over by the group of co-founders.
+At the end of the story, that startup business process shook up when the tech guy steps out with his tech.
 Moreover, there is no product whatsoever for their business.
-Same goes to AI engineers, they are novelty in each of the startup.
+Same goes to AI engineers, they are a novelty in each of the startups.
 So please, do appreciate them.

-In the business development, the person that handle this process must know some fundamentals of social engineering knowledge.
-He/she must be able to educate the users (even it’s quite hard and takes a lot of time) in the market, helping clients to solve their problem and also take care of the security and privacy of the stack holders.
+In business development, the person that handles this process must know some fundamentals of social engineering knowledge.
+He/she must be able to educate the users (even it’s quite hard and takes a lot of time) in the market, helping clients to solve their problem and also take care of the security and privacy of the stakeholders.
 For us, we have our own internal QC (quality control) to take any preventive actions instead of corrective, if any future problem occurs.

-What we can conclude from above explanation, we really need deeply technical team especially that have a core skill in machine learning.
-Most of the time we can get it from PHD students.
+What we can conclude from the above explanation, we really need a deeply technical team, especially that have a core skill in machine learning.
+Most of the time we can get it from Ph.D. students.
 Also, the top engineers who can produce and deploy AI.
 Data engineer, scientist and analyst are totally different roles.
-Data engineer is responsible to make sure clean, prepare and optimize data for consumption for data scientist to convert the data into storytelling.
-Data analyst collects the data and help companies in making a better business decisions.
-But for startup, you need to find a great talent that can do both in order to save your resources.
-In most cases, CEO needs to be good in technical too.
+A data engineer is responsible to make sure clean, prepare and optimize data for consumption for the data scientist to convert the data into storytelling.
+A data analyst collects the data and helps companies in making better business decisions.
+But for the startup, you need to find a great talent that can do both in order to save your resources.
+In most cases, the CEO needs to be good at technical too.

-It’s rare to find these kind of talents in local market because the talents prefer for a stable company that comes with more benefits, likely apply to MNC companies and more secure (that’s why Soding exist!).
-Tech companies are willing to pay for hiring because it’s hard to attract the local talent.
-My advice when you are seeking for talents, find these kind of traits which are business domain and have technical nor mathematic skills.
-It’s part of DNA requirement for a team members.
+It’s rare to find this kind of talents in the local market because the talents prefer for a stable company that comes with more benefits, likely apply to MNC companies and more secure (that’s why Soding exist!).
+Tech companies are willing to pay for hiring because it’s hard to attract local talent.
+My advice when you are seeking for talents, find this kind of traits which are business domain and have technical nor mathematic skills.
+It’s part of the DNA requirement for team members.

-Our team consist of 7 people whereby 2 full time and 5 part time.
+Our team consists of 7 people whereby 2 full time and 5 part-time.
 All Malaysian except 1 from Portugal.